 - CEDER has irrigable agricultural land located in an area with a continental Mediterranean climate.
-It also has equipment for conducting fieldwork and for monitoring, measuring and recording data.
+A polycarbonate greenhouse (28 m x 9 m) with automatic climate control systems (temperature and moisture), shadow screen, heating system with biomass pellets, heated-table, cooling system, and micro-sprinklers is also available.
+The Biomass Unit has equipment necessary for conducting fieldwork and for monitoring, measuring and recording data.

 Pilot plants for biomass classification and particle size reduction

-- The crushing capacity for bulky material is 1,000 kg/h with output sizes of less than 30 mm.
-During fine milling, the particles can be reduced from 30 mm to less than 100 micrometres.
-Energy consumption and performance is evaluated for all of the processes involved.
+- The crushing capacity for bulky material is 1000 kg/h with output sizes of less than 30 mm.
+During fine milling, particles can be reduced from 30 mm to less than 100 µm.
+Energy consumption and performance are evaluated for all the processes involved.

-There are two pilot facilities that have been set up for the drying of biomass: a conventional rotary-drum dryer, and a hybrid solar dryer designed and patented by CEDER-CIEMAT.
-Although the technology for indirect drying through parallel flow in rotary dryers is well known within the industry, solar drying applications – assisted by low-temperature heat – have as yet made little impact on the market.
+There are two pilot facilities that have been set up for drying biomass: a conventional rotary-drum dryer, and a hybrid solar dryer designed and patented by CEDER-CIEMAT.
+Although the technology for indirect drying through parallel flows in rotary dryers is well known within the industry, solar drying applications – assisted by low-temperature heat – have made little impact on the market.
 Hybrid solar drying is mostly used in facilities that generate wet sludge, such as wastewater treatment plants.

-- Rotary dryer: hourly evaporation capacity of between 150 and 300 kg of water
+- Rotary dryer: hourly evaporation capacity between 150 and 300 kg of water.

-- Hybrid solar dryer: hourly evaporation capacity of between 30 and 60 kg of water.
+- Hybrid solar dryer: hourly evaporation capacity between 30 and 60 kg of water.